 \section{Discussion}

-We have introduced the notion of coloring $t$-tuples of vertices of a (geometric) hypergraph such that every hyperedge with enough vertices contains $t$-tuples of different colors (or all colors).
+We have introduced the notion of coloring $t$-subsets of vertices of a (geometric) hypergraph such that every hyperedge with enough vertices contains $t$-subsets of different colors (or all colors).
 This generalizes the well-studied problem of coloring the vertices.
 An interesting variant that we focused on is coloring of Delaunay-edges.
-Perhaps the most interesting problem that we leave open is whether there is a constant $k$ such that it is possible to $k$-color the edges of the Delaunay-graph of a finite point set in the plane with respect to axis-parallel rectangles such that every rectangle that contains $m=m(k)$ points from the point set contains points of different colors.
+Perhaps the most interesting problem that we leave open is whether there is a constant $k$ such that it is possible to $k$-color the edges of the Delaunay-graph of a finite point set in the plane with respect to axis-parallel rectangles such that every rectangle that contains $m=m(k)$ points from the point set contains edges of different colors.

-For coloring with respect to pseudo-disk we have shown that four colors suffice.
+For coloring with respect to pseudo-disks we have shown that four colors suffice.
 It would be interesting to determine whether three or two colors are enough.